idaholab/moose/modules/doc/content/help/faq/apptainer.md

 If you're still unable to reproduce the error, please keep in mind one golden truth:
 +Containers are immutable+.
 The lack of reproducibility is being caused by *something* that is different in your environment compared to [!ac](CIVET)'s.
-Things like Network connectivity, shell flavor (tsch, zsh, bash), CPU microachitechture (exceedingly rare), and the like.
+Things like Network connectivity, shell flavor (tsch, zsh, bash), CPU microarchitecture (exceedingly rare), and the like.

 !alert! note title=Many [!ac](CIVET) steps +do not+ have network access Beyond the initial cloning of the application, most steps are barred from network access.
 You